friday27/backend-dev/aws/aws_note.md

 ## CI/CD

-* CI (Continous Integration) - Integrating or merging code changes frequently, at least once per day (CodeCommit)
+* CI (Continous Integration) - Integrating or merging code changes frequently, at least once per day **(CodeCommit)**

 * CD (Continous Delivery/Development) - Automating the build, test and deployment functions
-  * Continous Delivery - Manual decision (CodeCommit, CodeDeploy)
+  * Continous Delivery - Manual decision **(CodeCommit, CodeDeploy)**
-  * Continous Development - fully automated (CodePipeline)
+  * Continous Development - fully automated **(CodePipeline)**

 ### CodeCommit

 CodeCommit is a centralized code repository based on Git

+* If you want to get emails for every commit, you can configure Notifications in the console, this will create a CloudWatch Events rule to send a notification to an SNS topic which will trigger an email to be sent to the user

 ### CodeBuild

+* buildspec.yml
+  * Define the build commands and settings used by CodeBuild to run your build

 ### CodeDeploy